 The Meningitis Vaccines: What Parents Should Know

-What are the possible side effects of meningococcal vaccines?
+What are the side effects of meningococcal vaccines?

-Mild side effects occur in about half those who have the vaccine.
-They may include redness or pain at the injection site.
-These side effects last no longer than one or two days.
+Mild side effects happen in about half those who get the vaccine.
+They may include redness or pain where the skin was injected.
+These side effects last no longer than 1 or 2 days.